Vmoto Revenues Decline and That’s Not the Talking Point

 Since then, a minority shareholder, ‘the Munro Family Super Fund’ and three related parties had requested a section 249D1 meeting, scheduled for March 06, 2025, to consider resolutions to change the Board.
 The applicants had asked for the removal of Blair Edward Sergeant, Martin Zhou, Aaron Reade Kidd and Ivan Teo, from the board and the appointment of Phillip Ashley Campbell and Andrew LogieSmith, as directors of the company.

-The applicants claimed misconduct on the part of the Board, the oppression of minority shareholders with regards to the delisting, and the transfer of 22.6% of the company’s shares to entities selected by the Board.
+The applicants claimed misconduct on the part of the Board, the oppression of minority shareholders with regard to the delisting, and the transfer of 22.6% of the company’s shares to entities selected by the Board.

 In short, if Vmoto delists at the present price, it’s not great news for the minority shareholders.
 As per close of trading today, the company has a market cap of AUD 33m (USD 20.55m), not great for a brand that is perhaps the best known of everything that comes out of China.